What is User Activation?

 Industry Variations

-Activation rates vary significantly across different industries and depend on how each company defines their activation event.
-Companies should focus on their own baseline and improvement over time rather than comparing to generic industry ranges.
+Activation rates vary significantly across different industries and depend on how each company defines their activation event:

 Tools for Tracking Activation